lexfrl/react-layer-stack/README.md

 - http://stackoverflow.com/questions/39805544/showing-list-of-buttons-displaying-modals-in-reactjs
 - http://stackoverflow.com/questions/39913593/dynamically-displaying-data-from-a-clickable-table-row-into-a-modal

+The easiest way to support `react-layer-stack` is to upvote the answers below.

 ### Rationale
 `react`/`react-dom` comes comes with 2 basic assumptions/ideas:
 - every UI is hierarchical naturally.
 This why we have the idea of "`components` wrap each other"